MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anomaly-detection-policy.md

 For each anomaly detection policy, you set filters that enable you to selectively monitor application usage.
 Filters are available for the application, selected data views, and a selected start date.
 You can also set the sensitivity and specify how many alerts for the policy to trigger.

-Follow the steps to create a Cloud Discovery anomaly detection policy:
+Follow the steps to create a cloud discovery anomaly detection policy:

 1. In the Microsoft Defender Portal, expand the **Cloud Apps** > **Policies** section on the left menu, and select **Policy management**.